AryanBansal-launch/Aryan_project_DND/scripts/README.md

 - Check if the environment name is correct
 - Ensure your Management Token has publish permissions

+### Error: "is not a valid enum value for [field]"
+- This happens when trying to use translated values for dropdown/enum fields
+- Enum fields (like `category`) must use the exact predefined values from the content type
+- The script keeps enum values in English across all locales
+- Check that your content type's enum values match what's in the script

 ## 🎯 Using with Postman (Alternative)

 If you prefer Postman, see the parent README for individual API request examples.

 ## 📝 Customizing Data

-Edit the `companies` or `jobs` arrays in the scripts to customize the entries:
+Edit the `companies`, `jobs`, or `blogPosts` arrays in the scripts to customize the entries:

+**For Companies:**
 ```javascript
 const companies = [
   {